-Mr. Siva Prasad Nandikolla has over 28 years of experience as Technical Manager/Plant Manager/Contract Manager in Mobilization, Operations, Maintenance and Contract Management of HFO/crude oil/Gas/Duel Fuel based reciprocating engine Power plants (Wartsila) up to 175 MW capacity.

-He worked in Sudan (Africa), South Africa, Mozambique (Africa) and Oman (Gulf) in addition to his native country India in managerial position.
-He is proficient in preforming power plant Operations and Technical/Contract Management with expertise in building/optimizing organization processes and systems to maximize business results.
-His overall experience including multinational exposure is an added advantage for life cycle operations of power plant and performance achievements.

-Mr. Siva joined Musandam Power as Technical Manager in January 2020.
-Before joining Musandam Power, Mr. Siva was the operation manager for the MIPP working with Wartsila.
+Name : Mr. Sivaprasad Nandikolla Position : Technical Manager Year of Joining : 2020 Education : Diploma in Mechanical Engineering Experience : Mr. Siva Prasad Nandikolla has over 29 years of experience as Technical Manager/Plant Manager/Contract Manager in Mobilization, Operations, Maintenance, and Contract Management of HFO/Crude oil/Gas/Duel Fuel-based reciprocating engine Power plants (Wartsila) up to 175 MW capacity.
+He worked in Sudan (Africa), South Africa, Mozambique (Africa), and Oman (Gulf) in addition to his native country India in a managerial position.
+He is proficient in performing power plant Operations and Technical/Contract Management with expertise in building/optimizing organization processes and systems to maximize business results.
+His overall experience including multinational exposure is an added advantage for the life cycle operations of power plants and performance achievements.
+Mr. Siva Prasad joined Musandam Power as a Technical Manager in January 2020.
+Before joining Musandam Power, he was Facility Manager for the MIPP working with Wartsila.

-Name : Mrs. Nusaiba Al Maskari
+Name : Ms. Nusaiba Al Maskari

 Position : Head of Internal Audit

 Year of Joining : 2020

-Education : Mrs. Nusaiba holds a Bachelor's Degree in BBA business administration major in finance and she is progressing to complete the CIA.
+Education : Ms. Nusaiba holds a bachelor's degree in BBA business administration majoring in finance and she is progressing to complete the CIA.

-Experience : Mrs. Nusaiba has over 15 years of experience working in the audit sector with PricewaterhouseCoopers Oman and mainly in the power and water sectors, with United power, Sohar power, Rusail Power, and SMN power company.
-In Addition, she was part of the Internal Audit team in "ENGIE," a French multinational utility company.
+Experience : Ms. Nusaiba has over 15 years of experience working in the audit sector with PricewaterhouseCoopers Oman and mainly in the power and water sectors, with United Power, Sohar Power, Rusail Power, and SMN power company.
+In Addition, she was part of the Internal Audit team at "ENGIE," a French multinational utility company.
 The ENGIE Group ranks among the world's leading energy companies that operate in energy transition, electricity generation and distribution, natural gas, nuclear, renewable energy, and petroleum.
-ENGIE supplies electricity in 27 countries in Europe and 48 countries worldwide.
+ENGIE supplies electricity to 27 countries in Europe and 48 countries worldwide.
 In Oman, ENGIE has a direct and indirect ownership interest in 6 of the 11 contracted projects by the Oman Power & Water Procurement Co. in the Main Interconnected System.
-Throughout her time working with PWC, Mrs. Al Maskari has held different positions as an external auditor, financial advisor, and tax consultant.
+Throughout her time working with PWC, Ms. Al Maskari has held different positions as an external auditor, financial advisor, and tax consultant.
 She finally achieved the Head of Internal Audit position after having many years of experience in the power and water sector.
-Mrs. Al Maskari's experience has provided her with the opportunity to develop a comprehensive knowledge of the complete business cycle related to the management of power and water generation businesses.
+Ms. Al Maskari's experience has provided her with the opportunity to develop a comprehensive knowledge of the complete business cycle related to the management of power and water generation businesses.